aaronfeingold/fest-vibes-ai-landing-page/src/styles/README.md

 - **Right**: Nav links on the left, logo on the right
 - **Center**: Logo centered on top, nav links below

-## What This Gives You

-### **Super Easy Testing**

-- Drop new Canva files directly into folders
-- Change one line to test different assets
-- A/B test automatically with PostHog

-### **Consistent Branding**

-- Same mascot variant shows everywhere for each user
-- Logo type (minimal/standard/full) stays consistent
-- Responsive sizing built-in

-### **Data-Driven Decisions**

-- A/B test which mascot designs convert better
-- Test if full branding (with tagline) works better than minimal
-- PostHog tracks everything automatically

 ## **Complete Brand Palette for Canva:**

 ### **Primary Background:**